christianhargett/School_District_Analysis/README.md

 ![](https://github.com/christianhargett/School_District_Analysis/blob/master/Resources/District_Summary_After.png)

 - The replacement of scores has a relatively small impact on the district snapshot, as the average math score has only dropped .1% while each "% Passing" category has only dropped 1%.

+- Our school summary dataframe, however, is not so relatively unaffected.
+This dataframe contains similar metrics as the district summary except it is broken out by school.
+In our initial reporting, the % passing metrics for Thomas High School were as follows:
+  - % Passing Math: 93.3%, % Passing Reading: 97.3%, % Overall Passing: 90.9%

+- After replacing the 9th grade values, the new metrics are as follows:

+  - % Passing Math: 66.9%, % Passing Reading: 69.7%, % Overall Passing: 65.1%

+- We can see there is a drastic difference in the passing rates once we replace the 9th grade math and reading scores.